Jewellery: design lab

 City Lit offer a wide range of short and year-long courses in Jewellery design and making, from beginners to advanced, and for professional development.

-Browse our current offer online for complimentary courses.
+Browse our current offer for complementary courses.

 Trained at the Royal College of Art, Dutch born designer Louise Seijen ten Hoorn lives and works in London where she creates one-off pieces, small production ranges and commissions from her studio in Pimlico.
 Louise works predominantly in metal, as well as materials such as plastic and rubber, to create jewellery, objects and small sculptures.
 To find out more about Louise’s work visit www.louiseseijentenhoorn.com